IsaiahDelaCruz/IsaiahDelaCruz.github.io/projects/ProjectJanus.md

 Overall the experience I gained from working on Project Janus with my teamates Royce, Danny and Ethan were one I wont forget.
 Albeit, the most memorable thing I will remember is the load of the issues that came up while working on the project.
 From github desktop issues on my laptop, to Vercel deployment issues.
 There were nothing but issues on top of issues and maybe thats a good thing?

-One thing that working on this project as team made me realize that despite what youre doing for the project whether it be a webpage project or a project not involving tech issues and conflict arises.
+One thing that working on this project as team made me realize that despite what youre doing for the project whether it be a webpage project or a project not involving tech, issues and conflict arises.
 This is of course the obvious, however when coming together and putting together our ideas on how we wanna work on the project you at some moments feel like the project is a breeze.
 When in fact we all got our work cut out for us without knowing.

-The point im trying to get at is, I experienced first hand in a situation similar to my future career to prepare for things to go wrong.
+The point im trying to get at is, I experienced first hand how to prepare for things to go wrong.